MPtBf/mc_crafting_table_algorithm_web/README.md

-# Simple web site with Minecraft crafting table algorithm
+# Simple web site with Minecraft crafting table (now in work)

-Get items from bottom "creative inventory" slots, and place in slots of a crafting grid, then get result of craft (if items are placed in exsisting craft pattern).
+Get items from bottom "creative inventory" slots, and place in slots of a crafting grid, then if items are placed in exsisting craft pattern, you should get result item.

 Creative inventory is a list of slots with infinite items in them, these slots cannot be replaced or removed.